 An absolute must is the Open Kitchen Food Market that takes place in the town's main market every sunny weekend in spring and summer.

 Radovljica is a good example of scenic little towns with traditional architecture you can find all around Slovenia.
-The small public square in the middle of the town is surrounded with buildings from the 14th and 15th century and the town also houses a beekeeping museum about Slovenia’s beekeeping tradition, an activity still very much alive and a part of our national identity.
+The small public square in the middle of the town is surrounded by buildings from the 14th and 15thcentury and the town also houses a beekeeping museum about Slovenia’s beekeeping tradition, an activity still very much alive and a part of our national identity.

 Idrija is the oldest mining town in Slovenia and in the past held the second-largest mercury mine in the world.
 Today, part of the mine has been turned into a museum, where visitors can get a feel for the working and living conditions of mercury miners in the past.

 The town is also famous for its bobbin lace craftsmanship, handed down from mother to daughter through generations.

 If you google Slovenia, a picture of the tiny island in the middle of Lake Bled will certainly be one of the top images.
 It’s one of the most visited places in Slovenia, so it can get a bit crowded.

 The walk around the lake is only 6 kilometers long and gives you a 360 view of the lake and the picturesque church on top of the small island in the middle.
 If you’re feeling energetic, take a walk up to the castle and explore its history or take a 30-minute hike up to Ojstrica (it gets a little steep!) for a truly spectacular view of the whole lake and its surroundings.